 Health Insurance Open Enrollment

-With the penalties still in place for 2018, it’s little surprise that that there has only been a slight dip in open enrollment participation rates compared to previous years.
+With the penalties still in place for 2018, it’s little surprise that there has only been a slight dip in open enrollment participation rates compared to previous years.

 The penalty for not having insurance was intended to stabilize premiums in a way that allowed people with pre-existing health conditions to obtain coverage without having to pay exorbitant premiums.